AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/create-pdf.md

 must include `<script src='./json.js' type='text/javascript'></script>`.
 Refer to the API docs for usage.

-The sample `CreatePDFFromDynamicHTML` converts a zip file, containing the input HTML file and its resources, along with the input data to a PDF file.
+The sample `DynamicHTMLToPDF` converts a zip file, containing the input HTML file and its resources, along with the input data to a PDF file.
 The input data is used by the JavaScript in the HTML file to manipulate the HTML DOM, thus effectively updating the source HTML file.